Breaking Tasks into Manageable Chunks: The Pomodoro Technique ADHD

 Break task concept?
 In project management, a task is a work item or activity with a specific purpose related to the larger goal.
 It’s a necessary step on the road towards project completion.

-How to break down a task into smaller tasks?
+How do I break down a task into smaller tasks?

 Here is a concise summary of the key points for breaking down a big task into smaller steps:

-• Set SMART goals (specific, measurable, achievable, relevant, time-bound) for each sub-task
+- Set SMART goals (specific, measurable, achievable, relevant and time-bound) for each sub-task.

 By breaking down big tasks into smaller, achievable steps and following this process, you can tackle even the most daunting projects more effectively.